dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-razor-components-app.md

 Include a component into another component using an HTML-like syntax.

-1. Add the Counter component to the app's Index (home page) component by adding a `<Counter />` element to the Index component.
+1. Add the Counter component to the app's Index (Home) component by adding a `<Counter />` element to the Index component.

    If you're using Blazor for this experience, a Survey Prompt component (`<SurveyPrompt>` element) is in the Index component.
 Replace the `<SurveyPrompt>` element with the `<Counter>` element.